 Quick Search A feature of the Requirements View in RM Browser that lets you quickly create a query to see the content of any category.

 Reject A command that rejects a proposed change.
-The Current Status of the proposed requirement becomes "rejected," and a copy of the requirement is created with the rejected Current Status of a change request that has been rejected.
+The Current Status of the proposed requirement becomes "rejected," and a copy of the requirement is created with the rejected relationship

 Current Status of "current."